AdguardTeam/KnowledgeBase/docs/adguard-for-android/overview.md

 ![Browsing Security warning *mobile_border](https://cdn.adtidy.org/blog/new/o8s3Screenshot_2023-06-29-15-49-01-514-edit_com.android.chrome.jpg)

 > Please note that AdGuard for Android is not an antivirus program.
 It neither stops viruses from downloading nor deletes already downloaded ones.
-To fully protect your device, we recommend using AdGuard in conjunction with an antivirus solution.
+To fully protect your device, we recommend using AdGuard in conjunction with an antivirus.

 Browsing Security is safe: AdGuard does not know what websites you visit.
 It uses hash prefixes instead of URLs to check website security.